All Episodes

 Interestingly, you bring this up.

-I had uh I got an email this morning from a friend of mine, Jim Garrity.
+I got an email this morning from a friend of mine, Jim Garrity.

-Jim Garrity writes the corner blog at National Review Online.
+Jim Garrity writes the Corner blog at National Review Online.

-And his um I'm sorry, right, the carry spot.
+And his, I'm sorry, the Carry Spot.

-His his is his blog is called the Carry Spot.
+His blog is called The Carry Spot.

-They it was so popular during the carry campaign that they kept it alive uh as a blog of his call, now they call it TKS at nationalreview.com.
+It was so popular during the Carry campaign that they kept it alive as a blog.

 But here's what he says.

-Thank you, Congressman Weldon, for getting just enough of this story right, the existence of Able Danger and its mission to get folks like me and a lot of others to take you seriously.
+Thank you, Congressman Weldon, for getting just enough of this story right, the existence of Abel Danger and its mission to get folks like me and a lot of others to take you seriously.

 Those others weren't just bloggers, by the way.